FrancescoMariottini/challenge-api-deployment/README.md

 An interim review was set up on 4/12/20 to upload an already working version before refining it.

 ### Highlights ###
+Organisation and coordination after deploying the first deployment on Heroku on 4/12/2020 posed a challenge since many small improvements had to be tested which were overlapping.

 ## Step 1: Project preparation ##
 A repository was prepared to fullfill the required requirements: